• Reading time:20 mins read

 • Doubtful success in finding small objects

-• Spare parts not for sale.
+• Spare parts are not for sale.

 DAKOTA ALERT 4-MILE WIRELESS INTERCOM AND RADIO